Code-Institute-Submissions/abz2489-bookmark-it/TESTING.md

         - This allowed us to load the books fixture without issue.

 15. Static files not loading in deployed version of Bookmark-It.
 Chrome Dev tools showed that the files were unauthorised which suggested an issue with my AWS setup.
 I suspected the issue was the setting I chose for my access key but the problem persisted after changing.
 I then found some incorrect settings in the Bucket Policy which fixed the problem.

+16. Not so much a bug but please note commit fd6b895a6c9ed783c43adb092e5503520356f3b1 revert "Add error pages".
+I had accidentally used ```git reset --hard``` after the previous commit, f3826f2318a0fa2425caf8a5f6d5c9ccd404dd7a was made which lost my error pages.
+I decided to revert this commit as the commit message was no longer correct.